Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

+To guide this decision we apply a two-step monitoring framework: \begin{enumerate} \item \textbf{Risk ranking monitoring (Gini test).} Detect potential rank shifts by testing the discriminatory performance of $\hat{\mu}_{2024}$ on the new 2024 data.
+We use the Gini score with its derived asymptotic properties to form a hypothesis test that signals deterioration in risk ranking performance. \item \textbf{Auto-calibration test (global and local). } Conditional on an acceptable ranking, assess calibration. (a) Test global calibration via Murphy's score decomposition and a basic balance-correction. (b) Further, test local (cohort-level) calibration using isotonic regression-based model calibration to identify if local level shifts exist. \end{enumerate} We illustrate the process for the Gini score test in Algorithm~\ref{alg:gini_ranking_test}.

-where $\Phi(\cdot)$ is the standard normal CDF.
-We decide at level $\alpha$ to reject $H_0$ if $p < \alpha$ (equivalently, if $|z| > \Phi^{-1}(1-\frac{\alpha}{2})$); otherwise, we fail to reject $H_0$.
-Regarding interpretation, the test statistic $z$ measures changes in Gini performance in standard-deviation units; negative values ($z<0$) indicate deterioration and positive values indicate improvement.
+Regarding interpretation, the test statistic $z$ measures changes in Gini score performance in standard-deviation units; negative values ($z<0$) indicate deterioration and positive values indicate improvement.
 For example, a $z$-value of $-1$ (corresponding to a p\text{-}value of $\approx 0.32$) means that the Gini performance on the new data is one standard deviation worse than the average Gini performance in the training period.
-A $z$-value of $-1.96$ (corresponding to a p\text{-}value of $\approx 0.05$) means that the Gini performance on the new data is nearly two standard deviations worse than the average Gini performance in the holdout of the training period. \\ \\

-Note that this is a two-sided test, as we want to detect both deterioration and improvement in model performance, one can also use a one-sided test if only deterioration is of interest. \\ \\
+\begin{remark}\normalfont Algorithm~\ref{alg:gini_ranking_test} is a two-sided test, as we want to detect both deterioration and improvement in model ranking performance, one can also use a one-sided test if only deterioration is of interest. \end{remark}

-In the next section, we present a simple illustrative example; subsequently, we discuss practical considerations.